Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Luck

 You may spend 5 Luck to re-roll an ability or resistance save, except when the result was a critical fail.
-After each session, make a Luck save and restore 1d10 Luck on a fail.
+After each session, make a Luck save and restore 1d10 Luck on a fail up to a maximum of 90.

 ### Actions

 On their turn, a character may move up to 15 m and take up to one action.
 Actions may include attacking, making a second move, or other reasonable activities.

-Spend your action and make a successful SPE save to dodge all melee attacks for one round. **Retreating** from a dangerous situation always requires a successful SPE save, as well as a safe destination to run to.
+**Retreating** from a dangerous situation always requires a successful DEX save, as well as a safe destination to run to.
+A PC may attempt to retreat before the opponents act even if they failed their DEX save at the start of combat.

 ### Inventory

 PCs have 7 inventory slots: Most items take up a one slot, but smaller items can be bundled. **Bulky** items take up two slots and are awkward or difficult to carry.

-Anyone carrying a full inventory (e.g. filling all 7 slots) takes twice the amount of damage and makes SPE saves with [-].
+Anyone carrying a full inventory (e.g. filling all 7 slots) must roll on the Wounds Table and fall prone when they are hit.
 PCs cannot carry more than their inventory allows.

 ### Healing

 A moment's rest and a swig of water will restore lost HP for PCs who are not wounded.
-However, if you are wounded, make a CON save after every week.
+However, if you are wounded, make a STR save after every week.
 On a success, recover 1d4 HP.
 You heal your wounds on a critical success, or when you recover to half of your maximum HP.
 A PC deprived of a crucial need (such as food or rest) is unable to recover HP and reset their Sanity.

 ### Combat

-The attacker rolls damage and subtracts the target's Armor, then deals the remaining total to their opponent's HP.
+The attacker rolls damage and subtracts the target’s Armor, then deals the remaining total to their opponent’s HP.

-At the start of each round, the Warden will telegraph the most likely actions taken by NPCs or monsters, then the PCs declare what they are doing in response.
+The Warden will telegraph the most likely actions taken by NPCs or monsters.
+At the start of combat, each PC must make a DEX save to act before their opponents.

-First, the Warden determines all PCs who are being attacked in melee.
-These PCs are in a **duel** with the monsters attacking them.
-In each duel, the player acts first, then the monsters.
-Duels where a PC attacks a monster in another duel are resolved last.
-Repeat this process for ranged duels, and finally resolve all remaining actions.

 ### Damage

 If an attack takes a PC’s HP below half of the maximum, the PC is wounded and must roll on the Wounds Table and fall prone.
 If you have 0 HP, fall unconscious for 2d10 minutes and make a Death Save: roll 1d10 without looking at the result.
-As soon as someone spends a round to check your vitals, reveal the die and look up the result on the Death Table.
+Reveal the die when someone checks your vitals and find the corresponding entry in the Death Table.

 ### Sanity Save